Kong/docs.konghq.com/app/gateway/2.8.x/plugin-development/custom-entities.md

 {% include_cached /md/enterprise/cassandra-deprecation.md %}

-If your plugin is intended to support both Cassandra and Postgres, then both migrations must be written.
+If your plugin is intended to support both Cassandra and PostgreSQL, then both migrations must be written.

 If your plugin doesn't have it already, you should add a `<plugin_name>/migrations`